Christine Chapel: Critical reception

 In her essay "The Audience as Auteur.
 Women, Star Trek and 'Vidding'" in the book Gene Roddenberry's Star Trek: The Original Cast Adventures, Francesca Coppa said that she saw the switch from Number One to Chapel for Barrett as "degradation on every level: role, status and image".
 The role was described as "consolation" in Cary O'Dell's book June Cleaver Was a Feminist!: Reconsidering the Female Characters of Early Television, but it was felt that Barrett "made the most of it".
 The position of a nurse was described by O'Dell as a traditional female role, but that Chapel would stand up to McCoy's orders when required.
 Her promotion to Doctor in The Motion Picture was praised by author Gladys L. Knight in her book Female Action Heroes: A Guide to Women in Comics, Video Games, Film, and Television.

-Reviewers were critical of her relationship with Spock, with Jan Johnson-Smith describing Chapel in American Science Fiction TV as "a woman condemned to forever lust after the elusive Vulcan" and noting that she is one of several female characters in the series who are "depicted as recognizable stereotypes".
-Coppa also discussed this, calling the character as being a typical damsel in distress, existing "merely to pine".
-But the relationship was also seen positively, with Torie Atkinson, at Tor.com, said of Chapel in "Amok Time" that "her affection is so transparent and sweet."
+Reviewers were critical of her relationship with Spock.
+Jan Johnson-Smith described Chapel in American Science Fiction TV as "a woman condemned to forever lust after the elusive Vulcan" and said that she is one of several female characters in the series who are "depicted as recognizable stereotypes".
+Coppa also discussed this, describing Chapel as a typical damsel in distress, existing "merely to pine".
+But the relationship was also seen positively.
+Torie Atkinson, at Tor.com, said that Chapel's affection in "Amok Time" is "so transparent and sweet".
 In The Making of Star Trek by Roddenberry and Stephen E. Whitfield, her feelings toward Spock are said to not be unique since they are shared by many of the female crew on board the Enterprise.
-It is also further explained that McCoy is aware of her feelings, but displays "fatherly affection" towards her and never "chides" her for this.
+It is also further explained that McCoy is aware of her feelings but displays "fatherly affection" towards her and never "chides" her for this.